School Bond Issue Sparks An Idea To Create A Digital Town Square

-AmericanTowns’ unmatched ability to engage with communities at scale landed us our first platform client in 2012 in the form of a national brand looking to deepen the connection to their members across the United States.
-Seven years later, they continue to be a great client and AmericanTowns has partnered with numerous other top brands, providing credible and scalable local engagements across a variety of marketing channels.
-As a result of increased success and market demand we decided to launch Longitude73 in 2019 to deliver fully dedicated resources to our B2B efforts.
-Over the years, AmericanTowns and now Longitude73 have proven to be a trusted resource for both consumers and clients alike and our goal of keeping communities connected coincides with the needs of our Longitude73 clients present and future.
+AmericanTowns’ ability to engage with communities at scale landed us our first platform client in 2012 in the form of a national brand looking to deepen the connection to their members across the United States.
+Seven years later, they continue to be a great client and we've partnered with numerous other top brands, providing credible and scalable local engagements across marketing channels.
+As a result of this success, and increased demand, we decided to launch Longitude73 in 2019, allowing us to deliver fully dedicated resources to our B2B efforts.
+AmericanTowns and now Longitude73 have proven to be a trusted resource for both consumers and clients alike and as our goal of keeping communities connected coincides with the needs of our Longitude73 clients present and future.

 We're always looking to hear from talented folks with an entrepreneurial spirit in areas such as technology, editorial, community management, social media management and client leadership.
 If you're looking to grow with a team, gives us a shout.